Osaka: Neighborhoods

 Further south of Minami are neighborhoods such as Shinsekai (with its Tsūtenkaku tower), Tennoji and Abeno (with Tennoji Zoo, Shitennō-ji and Abeno Harukas), and the Kamagasaki slums, the largest slum in Japan.

-The city's west side is a prominent bay area which serves as its main port as well as a tourist destination with attractions such as Kyocera Dome, Universal Studios Japan and the Tempozan Harbour Village.
+The city's west side is a prominent bay area which serves as its main port as well as a tourist destination with attractions such as Kyocera Dome, Universal Studios Japan and the Tempozan Harbor Village.
 Higashiosaka is zoned as a separate city, although the east side of Osaka city proper contains numerous residential neighborhoods including Tsuruhashi KoreaTown, as well as the Osaka Castle Park, Osaka Business Park and the hub Kyōbashi Station.

-Osaka contains numerous urban canals and bridges, many of which serve as the namesake for their surrounding neighbourhoods.
+Osaka contains numerous urban canals and bridges, many of which serve as the namesake for their surrounding neighborhoods.
 The phrase "808 bridges of Naniwa" was an expression in old Japan used to indicate impressiveness and the "uncountable".
 Osaka numbered roughly 200 bridges by the Edo period and 1,629 bridges by 1925.
 As many of the city's canals were gradually filled in, the number dropped to 872, of which 760 are currently managed by Osaka City.

 List of wards

-There are currently 24 wards in Osaka.
+There are currently 24 wards in Osaka:

 Demographics

 Population numbers have been recorded in Osaka since as early as 1873, in the early Meiji era.
-According to the census in 2005, there were 2,628,811 residents in Osaka, an increase of 30,037 or 1.2% from 2000.
+According to the census in 2005, there were 18,967,000 residents in Osaka, an increase of 30,037 or 1.2% from 2000.
 There were 1,280,325 households with approximately 2.1 persons per household.
 The population density was 11,836 persons per km2.
 The Great Kantō earthquake caused a mass migration to Osaka between 1920 and 1930, and the city became Japan's largest city in 1930 with 2,453,573 people, outnumbering even Tokyo, which had a population of 2,070,913.
-The population peaked at 3,252,340 in 1940, and had a post-war peak of 3,156,222 in 1965, but continued to declined since, as the residents moved out to the suburbs.
+The population peaked at 3,252,340 in 1940, and had a post-war peak of 3,156,222 in 1965, but has declined since, as the residents moved out to the suburbs.

-There were 144,123 registered foreigners, the two largest groups being Korean (60,110) and Chinese (39,551) 2021 years.
+There were 144,123 registered foreigners, the two largest groups being Korean (60,110) and Chinese (39,551).
 Ikuno, with its Tsuruhashi district, is the home to one of the largest population of Korean residents in Japan, with 20,397 registered Zainichi Koreans.